Feedback-Dominated Accretion Flows: Disk Structure

-In \cref{fig: pileup self consistent NBH} we plot the cumulative number of black holes, $N_\bullet(R)$, and also the surface number density $S_\bullet$; both are plotted only within self-consistent regions of the pileup regime (i.e. exterior to at $R_{\rm pile}$, where the migration timescale exceeds the AGN lifetime).
-In the top panel of \cref{fig: pileup self consistent NBH}, we show the the 2D projected surface number density (using an Abel transformation; \citealt{Abel1826}) of a pre-existing spherical nuclear star cluster assumed to follow the density profile from \citet{BahcallWolf1976}\footnote{The Bahcall-Wolf density 3D number density profile scales as $n \propto r^{-7/4}$, which we normalize by setting the mass enclosed at the influence radius to be $M$ (assuming the mean stellar mass is $0.3 M_\odot$) with a number fraction of stellar-mass black holes that is $10^{-3}$, as is characteristic for the Salpeter IMF.
-Note that the black hole number fraction would be higher if most nuclear stars formed from a top-heavy disk-mode IMF.
-This scenario is unlikely for low-mass galaxies but may be correct for higher-mass late-type galaxies \citep{Neumayer+20}.}.
-We see that interesting numbers of ECOs could potentially be embedded in the disk not via star formation and evolution, but via absorption of pre-existing BHs, which could speed the process of reaching the pileup solution.
+In \cref{fig: pileup self consistent NBH} we plot the cumulative number of BHs, $N_\bullet(R)$, and also the surface number density $S_\bullet$; both are plotted only within self-consistent regions of the pileup regime (i.e. exterior to at $R_{\rm pile}$, where the migration timescale exceeds the AGN lifetime).
+In the top panel of \cref{fig: pileup self consistent NBH}, we show the the 2D projected surface number density (using an Abel transformation; \citealt{Abel1826}) of a preexisting spherical nuclear star cluster assumed to follow the density profile from \citet{BahcallWolf1976}. \footnote{The Bachall-Wolf 3D number density profile scales as $n \propto r^{-7/4}$, which we normalize by setting the mass enclosed at the influence radius to be $M$ (assuming the mean stellar mass is $0.3 M_\odot$) with the number fraction of stellar-mass BHs of $10^{-3}$, as is characteristic for the Salpeter IMF.
+Note that the BH number fraction would be higher if most nuclear stars formed from a top-heavy disk-mode IMF.
+This scenario is unlikely for low-mass galaxies but may be correct for higher-mass late-type galaxies \citep{Neumayer+20}.} We see that interesting numbers of ECOs could potentially be embedded in the disk not \newp{only} via star formation and evolution but \newp{also} via absorption of preexisting BHs, which could speed the process of reaching the pileup solution.

 More specifically, \cref{fig: pileup self consistent NBH} illustrates three general trends.
-First, assuming a spherical nuclear star cluster, the number of pre-existing BHs embedded {\it by chance} in the AGN disk (i.e. the fraction with orbits coplanar with the AGN disk to within an angle $\approx H/R$) {\it is always insufficient} to stabilize the disk against further star formation.
-Second, if {\it all} the pre-existing BHs could be aligned into the disk, the resulting population of ECOs would almost always stabilize the disk against further star formation\footnote{The only exception is for the highest masses and accretion rates - roughly, $M\gtrsim 10^9 M_\odot$ and $\dot{M}_{\rm g}/\dot{M}_{\rm Edd} \gtrsim 0.1$.}
+First, assuming a spherical nuclear star cluster, the number of preexisting BHs embedded {\it by chance} in the AGN disk (i.e. the fraction with orbits coplanar with the AGN disk to within an angle $\approx H/R$) {\it is always insufficient} to stabilize the disk against further star formation.
+Second, if {\it all} the preexisting BHs could be aligned into the disk, the resulting population of ECOs would almost always stabilize the disk against further star formation\footnote{The only exception is for the highest masses and accretion rates - roughly, $M\gtrsim 10^9 M_\odot$ and $\dot{M}_{\rm g}/\dot{M}_{\rm Edd} \gtrsim 0.1$.}